 In the early stages it is necessary for the aspirant to make use of the ordinary forms of meditation.
 Even those in the advanced spiritual state have to resort to most of the specialized forms.
 Those, however, who are in intimate contact with a God-realized Master can often dispense with many routine and even special forms of meditation.
-Such is the potency of genuine devotion to the Perfect Master, so infallible his guidance, so mighty the virtue of the disciple's love for the Master and the Master's response, that the irresistible spiritual power generated by them transcends the limitations of time and impediments; it helps achieve directly and in less time, what endless forms of meditation, repeated over extended periods of time, strive to accomplish indirectly.
+Such is the potency of genuine devotion to the Perfect Master, so infallible his guidance, so mighty the virtue of the disciple's love for the Master and the Master's response, that the irresistible spiritual powof generated by them transcends the limitations rectly and in less time, what endless forms of meditation, repeated over extended periods of time, strive to accomplish indirectly.

 The Master guides the aspirant in the selection of the few types of meditation which will most help speed his particular progress.
-He instructs the disciple in the most effective performance of the chosen meditations.
+He instructs the disciple in the most effective perfective.

+formance of the chosen meditations.